The Purpose of Engineering Licensure

 Licensees are expected to know the laws and rules governing their profession, and are expected to provide services in accordance with current regulations, codes, and ordinances, and recognized standards.
-When appropriate, the Florida Board of Professional Engineers has the authority to discipline those individuals and firms (licensed and unlicensed) that offer or practice engineering in Florida.
-The Board has the power to suspend, revoke, or refuse to issue, restore, or renew an engineering license for an individual or a Certificate of Authorization for a firm, or place on probation, fine, or reprimand any professional engineer, individual, or firm found guilty of violating Florida Statutes and Rules.
+When appropriate, the Florida Board of Professional Engineers has the authority to discipline those individuals (licensed and unlicensed) and businesses that offer or practice engineering in Florida.
+The Board has the power to suspend, revoke, or refuse to issue, restore, or renew an engineering license for an individual, or place on probation, fine, or reprimand any Professional Engineer, individual, or business found guilty of violating Florida Statutes and Rules.

 The legal department — consisting of the chief prosecuting attorney, investigators, and a paralegal/compliance officer — manages the complaint and disciplinary processes.
 The department’s duties include review of complaints, coordination of investigations, preparation of Probable Cause Panel and Board meeting materials, preparation of administrative complaints and orders, litigation of cases at the Division of Administrative Hearings, handling appeals to the court system, and assuring compliance with Board decisions.

 For detailed information on how to file a complaint, review individuals currently being disciplined, and access Florida’s current laws and rules, refer to their pages under the Legal section on the FBPE website.

 The unlicensed practice of engineering is a serious threat to the health, safety, and welfare of the general public and to the profession itself.